Word Embeddings Are Steers for Language Models: Details of Transferring to Other Language Models

 This mapping process is not precise, as word embeddings between LMS are not linearly associated.
 So we observe an increased instability in generation if we use large $\epsilon$.
-Therefore, we reduce the switch value to 0.1 of its original scale, that is $0.5\epsilon_0$ for generation.
+Therefore, we reduce the steering value to 0.1 of its original scale, $0.5\epsilon_0$ for generation.
 This is the setting for getting results in Figure~\ref{fig:transfer}.